eddmann/eddmann.github.io/_posts/2016/2016-02-19-bubble-sort-in-clojure.md

 ---
 layout: post
-title: 'Bubble-sort in Clojure'
+title: 'Bubble Sort in Clojure'
-meta: 'Implementing the Bubble-sort algorithm in Clojure'
+meta: 'Learn how to implement the Bubble Sort algorithm in Clojure using a functional approach.'
+tags: clojure algorithms functional-programming
 ---

-Following on with my exploration into implementing common sorting algorithms in Clojure, today we have the Bubble-sort.
+Following on with my exploration into implementing common sorting algorithms in Clojure, today we have the Bubble Sort.
 This sort works by iteratively passing through the supplied sequence, swapping the current element with the next if it is comparably greater.
 The operation is complete when a pass through the sequence does not result in a swap occurring.